-The implication of course is that $\bgmn'$ and $\bfmn'$ are not valid background solutions.
-This can only happen if the transformations that generate them do not correspond to symmetries of the nonlinear theory.
+On the other hand, from the previous section we know that, generically, the bimetric equations fix $c$ in terms of the parameters of the theory and hence $c'(\xi)$ cannot be a solution to (\ref{cosmconstr}).
+The obvious implication is that, for generic bimetric parameters, $\bgmn'$ and $\bfmn'$ are not valid background solutions.
+This can happen only if the transformations that generate them are not symmetries of the nonlinear theory.
 Thus the only parameter values for which the bimetric theory is consistent with the transformations (\ref{shift-gf}), are those for which the equation for $c$ (\ref{cosmconstr}) does not determine $c$ at all!
 This is the necessary condition for the existence of a nonlinear partially massless bimetric theory.

-Note that by fixing $\xi(x)$ to be constant, we restrict ourselves to only part of the gauge group, and if in fact the full gauge symmetry is realized at the nonlinear level, the theory obtained from using only the subgroup will definitely contain the partially massless theory including the full symmetry.
+Note that by fixing $\xi(x)$ to be constant, we restrict ourselves to only part of the gauge group.
+If in fact the full gauge symmetry is realized at the nonlinear level, the theory obtained from using only the subgroup will definitely contain the partially massless theory invariant under the full symmetry.

 Having established a necessary condition for the existence of the nonlinear partially massless theory, one can easily find the parameter values that leave the $c$ in the proportional background ansatz undetermined.
-The equation (\ref{cosmconstr}) that determines $c$ can be written as, \be \beta_1+\left(3\beta_2-\alpha^2\beta_0\right)c+\left(3\beta_3- 3\alpha^2\beta_1\right)c^2+\left(\beta_4-3\alpha^2\beta_2\right)c^3 +\alpha^2\beta_3c^4 =0\,. \ee Thus the parameter combination for which $c$ remains undetermined is, \be \alpha^2\beta_0=3\beta_2\,,\qquad 3\alpha^2\beta_2=\beta_4\,,\qquad \beta_1=\beta_3=0\,. \ee Remarkably, this fixes all but one of the $\beta_n$ which immediately implies that if there is a nonlinear partially massless theory it has to be this one.
+The equation (\ref{cosmconstr}) that determines $c$ can be written as, \be \beta_1+\left(3\beta_2-\alpha^2\beta_0\right)c+\left(3\beta_3- 3\alpha^2\beta_1\right)c^2+\left(\beta_4-3\alpha^2\beta_2\right)c^3 -\alpha^2\beta_3c^4 =0\,. \ee Thus the parameter combination for which $c$ remains undetermined is, \be \alpha^2\beta_0=3\beta_2\,,\qquad 3\alpha^2\beta_2=\beta_4\,,\qquad \beta_1=\beta_3=0\,. \ee Remarkably, this fixes all but one of the $\beta_n$ which immediately implies that if there is a nonlinear partially massless theory it has to be this one.
 Note that with the choice (\ref{parch}) we have \be m_{\mathrm{FP}}^2=2\frac{m^4}{m_g^2}\left(\alpha^{-2}+c^2\right) \beta_2=\frac{2}{3}\Lambda_g\,, \ee so in particular the massive fluctuation has a mass at the Higuchi bound.